 5. Applying VBA Code to Copy a Sheet to Another Sheet in Excel

-You can employ a VBA code for copying a sheet to another one in Excel.
+You can employ a VBA code to copy a sheet to another one in Excel.
 The steps are given below.

-- Firstly, you need to open your worksheet.
-Here, you must save the Excel file as Excel Macro-Enabled Workbook (*xlsm).
+- You need to open your worksheet.
+Here, you must save the Excel file as an Excel macro-enabled workbook (xlsm).

 - At this time, from the Insert tab >> you have to select Module.